London's #1 Condensation Specialist

 - Too much moisture.
 This likely means you have another damp problem, such as rising damp, lateral damp or penetrating damp.
 Read our damp causes guides for each to learn more, as treatments can range from quick and easy jobs such as fixing a leaky gutter, to time consuming and invasive procedures like replacing plumbing or installing a damp proof course.

 - Cold surfaces.
 There are many reasons that a wall or window may be too cold, such as structural defects like cold bridges or cracks, or a lack of insulation in walls or single-glazed glass.
 If the cause isn’t obvious, heat maps can narrow down the location of the cold, helping us to find the most efficient and cost effective solution.

 If DIY solutions haven’t solved your condensation problems, you need an expert opinion from damp specialists who are dedicated to long term solutions, not just making a quick profit off a quick fix.

-We provide all our clients with a free, no obligation site survey so you know exactly what’s causing your condensation and exactly what our recommended treatment will cost before you have to spend a penny.
+We provide all our clients with a free, no obligation consultation so you know exactly what’s causing your condensation and exactly what our recommended treatment will cost before you have to spend a penny.

-Call Environ today or click here to request your callback to book your free site survey.
+Call Environ today or click here to request your callback to book your free consultation.